thebkv/bkv/ruth01.md

 **Meaning:** House/place of bread or food.

-**MSFR:** Naomi's home in Judah; the place the family leaves during famine and to which Naomi and Ruth return when provision has resumed.
+**MSFR:** Naomi's home in Judah, abandoned during famine and returned to when bread and harvest have resumed.

-**BKV:** The literary tension is unusually strong because Ruth 1 moves from famine in Bethlehem to the beginning of barley harvest in Bethlehem.

-The book itself activates the bread/provision resonance.
+**BKV:** Ruth itself develops the bread resonance through famine, renewed bread, return, and barley harvest.

 ---

 ### Judah — יְהוּדָה / Yehudah

-**Meaning:** Genesis connects the name with praise or thanksgiving.
+**Meaning:** Genesis 29:35 explicitly connects Judah's naming with praise or thanksgiving to the LORD.

-**MSFR:** The tribal territory containing Bethlehem and the larger ancestral line into which Ruth is entering.
+**MSFR:** The tribal territory containing Bethlehem and the ancestral line into which Ruth is entering.

-**BKV:** The chapter does not yet develop Judah symbolically.
-Its larger importance becomes visible in Ruth 4 when the genealogy runs through Perez to David.
+**BKV:** Judah becomes more significant at the end of the book when the genealogy runs through Perez toward David.

 ---

 ### Moab — מוֹאָב / Mo'av

-**Meaning:** Genesis 19 gives the name within the story of Lot's descendants; the ancient etymology should not carry the interpretation.
+**Meaning:** Genesis 19 gives the biblical naming context; uncertain ancient etymology should not carry the interpretation.

-**MSFR:** The foreign land where Elimelech's household sojourns, where Naomi's husband and sons die, and from which Naomi returns.
+**MSFR:** The foreign land where Elimelech's household sojourns, where Naomi's husband and sons die, and from which Naomi and Ruth depart.

-**BKV:** Moab functions first as the land away from Bethlehem and as Ruth's original national identity.
-Its importance grows because Ruth the Moabitess chooses Naomi's people and God.
+**BKV:** Moab functions primarily as the place away from Bethlehem and as Ruth's original national identity.

 ---